 Robo-advisors are great tools for investing, especially if you want something that simplifies decision making and makes money management incredibly easy.

-Two popular options for Canadians are CI Direct Investing (formerly Wealthbar) and Wealthsimple.
+Two popular options for Canadians are CI Direct Investing (formerly known as Wealthbar) and Wealthsimple.
 How do these two platforms stack up side-by-side?

-CI Direct Investing / Wealthbar vs. Wealthsimple: How They Work
+CI Direct Investing / Wealthbar vs. Wealthsimple Comparison and Review

 Both CI Direct Investing / Wealthbar and Wealthsimple work in essentially the same way.

 When you open an account, you will select a risk profile based on your personal preferences and goals.